Our oldest son moved to San Diego in January. The first thing we did was figure out when we could down and visit.

-You can use whatever kind of fish you like but all the tacos we had in San Diego were a light, white fish such as cod, halibut or tilapia.
-I think traditionally they are breaded in a beer batter.
-Since we don’t drink beer I decided to use carbonated soda water and it worked great.
-It may effect the taste a bit but we really couldn’t tell.
+Start with whatever kind of fish you like.
+The tacos we had in San Diego were a light, white fishlike cod, halibut or tilapia.
+Traditionally they are breaded in a beer batter.
+Since we don’t drink beer, I used carbonated soda water and it worked great.

-I then dipped them into a batter of flour, cornstarch and soda water until they were lightly coated.
+Dipped each piece into a batter made from flour, cornstarch, and soda water until they are lightly coated.

 Instead of putting the fried fish on a paper towel to drain and cool I use a cookie cooling rack and put the paper towel on the counter under the rack.

-I found the recipe for the sauce on allrecipes and tweaked it just a bit.
-The sauce is a combo plain Greek yogurt, mayo, lime juice, minced capers, oregano, cumin, dill week and cayenne pepper.
+The sauce is a combination of plain Greek yogurt, mayo, lime juice, minced capers, oregano, cumin, dill weed and cayenne pepper.